tit-exe/OrangIdentifier_AndroidApp/README.md

 ## Features

-- **Fully offline** — all inference runs on-device via TensorFlow Lite, zero internet required
+- **Fully offline**: all inference runs on-device via TensorFlow Lite, no internet required
-- **YOLO v2 face detector** — detects one or multiple orangutan faces per photo
+- **YOLO v2 face detector**: detects one or multiple orangutan faces per photo
-- **V6 MegaDescriptor backbone** — 768-dim embeddings from a Swin Transformer (MegaDescriptor-T-224)
+- **V6 MegaDescriptor backbone**: 768-dim embeddings from a Swin Transformer (MegaDescriptor-T-224)
-- **Max-over-exemplars scoring** — each identity matched against 25 representative vectors for maximum recall
+- **Max-over-exemplars scoring**: each identity matched against 25 representative vectors for maximum recall
-- **Add new individuals** — take 5–20+ photos, the app computes and saves the embedding prototype on-device
+- **Add new individuals**: take 5 to 20+ photos and the app computes and saves the embedding prototype on-device
-- **Add field photos** — reinforce an existing individual's profile with additional field photos (quality-gated)
+- **Add field photos**: reinforce an existing individual's profile with additional field photos (quality-gated)
-- **Gallery export / import** — share the full `gallery.json` with colleagues or backup to another device
+- **Gallery export / import**: share the full `gallery.json` with colleagues or back it up to another device
-- **Per-individual patch sharing** — export a single individual as a JSON patch for targeted updates
+- **Per-individual patch sharing**: export a single individual as a JSON patch for targeted updates
-- **Gallery versioning** — automatic backups before every change, up to 20 restore points
+- **Gallery versioning**: automatic backups before every change, up to 20 restore points
-- **Model hot-swap** — import a new backbone or detector via Settings without reinstalling the app
+- **Model hot-swap**: import a new backbone or detector via Settings without reinstalling the app
-- **Batch processing** — analyze multiple photos in sequence
+- **Batch processing**: analyze multiple photos in sequence
-- **Scan history** — all identifications logged to a local Room database
+- **Scan history**: all identifications logged to a local Room database

 ---